Serve right and justice one last time.

 - Monster has the female heroine Nina Fortner fantasize that her secret admirer must be her "prince on a white horse."
 When she is rescued by Tenma, she assumes the latter must be him.
 In reality, the anonymous "romantic" emails that have been sent to her were from her twin brother Johan.

 - Sayaka from Puella Magi Madoka Magica aspires to be this - her love interest in this case is Kyousuke, who used to play the violin until his hand was badly injured in an accident.
 When she contracts to become a Magical Girl, her outfit (of the magical girls we see in the series, hers is the only one with a cape) and weapon of choice (swords) reflect this goal.
 In a series written by Gen Urobuchi, this quickly leads to tragedy.
+Her Witch form, Oktavia von Seckendorff also reflects this by donning a knight armor, a three-eyed helmet, and a heart-shaped cape.

 - In Yu-Gi-Oh!: Capsule Monsters, Yami is this in Episode 10, using Black Luster Soldier as armor and wielding the Sword of Divinity.

 - In My Monster Secret the main characters' teacher Akari Koumoto has been holding onto the "prince on a white horse" fantasy for years, well into her Christmas Cake phase; though it's Played for Laughs like everything in the series, it's also seriously examined, since it's strongly implied that the entire reason Akari has never been in a relationship is because she's convinced herself that True Love will just fall into her lap one day so she doesn't actually need to do anything.
+On the other hand, the reason she has this particular fantasy in the first place is because as a child she'd always been either made fun of or treated like One of the Boys due to her unnatural strength and height, and she just wants a man will treat her like a feminine woman rather than being scared of her.

 - Ame from Denpa Teki na Kanojo claims to have been this to Juu in a past life, and wants to continue this role in the present.
 Her taser works just as well as a sword would.